Tonyp85-25/memory-react/README.md

 ## Changelog

+- Typescript added and linters and test config updated
 - React upgraded to v17, jest and react-testing-library updated too
 - Migration from Create-React-App to Vite for dev utilities
 - Timer Component created